-INTERNATIONAL SEARCH FUNDS - 2011 Selected observations
+INTERNATIONAL SEARCH FUNDS - 2013 Selected Observations

-Francisco Liquido1
+Lenka Kolarova1

 Peter Kelly2

 Antonio Dávila3

 Robert Johnson4

 Abstract

 This note is a biannual study completed by IESE Business School on search funds that were formed outside the United States and Canada.
 It was undertaken in partnership with Stanford Graduate School of Business.